AlessandroRossi87/pp-api/README.md

 3. Click Config vars
 4. Add the following variables:

-    * Key: GOOGLE_APPLICATION_CREDENTIALS -  Value: ga-creds.json
-    * Key: GOOGLE_CREDENTIALS - Value: json contents of the service account key
-    * Key: GS_BUCKET_NAME - Value: Name of the bucket where files are stored
+    * Key: CLOUDINARY_URL -  Value: URL to Cloudinary Assets folder.

 ### Run Locally

+To clone the GitHub repository for local use, follow these steps:

-Navigate to the GitHub Repository you want to clone to use locally:
+- Visit the GitHub Repository you intend to clone.

-- Click on the code drop down button
+- Click on the dropdown labeled "Code."
-- Click on HTTPS
+- Select "HTTPS" from the options.
-- Copy the repository link to the clipboard
+- Copy the repository link to your clipboard.
-- Open your IDE of choice (git must be installed for the next steps)
+- Open your preferred Integrated Development Environment (IDE) (ensure Git is installed for the upcoming steps).
-- Type git clone copied-git-url into the IDE terminal
+- Type git clone followed by the copied repository URL into the IDE terminal.

-The project will now have been cloned on your local machine for use.
+- Press Enter to initiate the cloning process on your local machine.

-In order to run, you will need to create an env.py file and add the config vars as used in heroku steps above.
+Once the project is cloned, to run it, you'll need to create an env.py file and add the configuration variables as outlined in the Heroku steps above.

 **Virtual Environment setup**